Beginner's Guide to Sarracenia Now Available

 As with my Nepenthes Interactive Guide, I’m happy to update the map based on feedback.
 I’m also open to the idea of making the source data publicly available so that others can access it and suggest changes - if you’re interested, please get in touch via email.

-Finally, I’d like to thank John Sirkett for kindly letting me use a number of his photographs, and Rob Co of The Pitcher Plant Project for his invaluable feedback on both the guide and the map.
-I’ll update this post with links to any new contributors.
+Finally, I’d like to thank John Sirkett for kindly letting me use a number of his photographs, Rob Co of The Pitcher Plant Project for his invaluable feedback on both the guide and the map, and Bob Ziemer of the International Carnivorous Plant Society for investigating whether or not S. purpurea occurs naturally in Alaska (conclusion: it don’t!).

 Thanks for reading, and good growing!